Accessible South Dublin County

 Our commitments under the Declaration were placed on a much firmer footing with the enactment of legislation in Ireland, enshrining the rights of disabled people into law.
 The Disability Act was enacted in 2005 and Part three of the Act is particularly relevant to the work of local authorities.
 All departments within the Council developed detailed work plans to implement the provisions of the Act and much of that work has now taken place.

 Since 2008 South Dublin County Council has been a member of the European Observatory: Cities and Town for All.
 The European Observatory is a forum, which was created out of the Barcelona Declaration, to encourage and support cities and towns to share best practice in accessibility.

-The extensive access works and initiatives which we have undertaken have all been focused on removing the barriers that create disability and exclusion and creating a truly Accessible South Dublin County.
+The extensive access works and initiatives which we have undertaken over the past 13 years in particular have all been focused on removing the barriers that create disability and exclusion and creating a truly Accessible South Dublin County.